dricotec/Counter-Strike2-Global-Offensive/README.md

-# CS2:GO, A mod that adds some CS2 features and content to CS:GO.
+# CS2:GO - Unofficial Fork

+**Unofficial Fork maintained by dricotec**

+This is an unofficial fork of the original CS2:GO mod by [DeformedSAS](https://github.com/DeformedSAS/Counter-Strike2-Global-Offensive).
+The original project backports Counter-Strike 2 (CS2) UI features and content to Counter-Strike: Global Offensive (CS:GO), creating a modernized interface experience.

+This fork aims to continue development, fix bugs, and add improvements while maintaining compatibility with the original mod's core functionality.

 [![Discord](https://img.shields.io/discord/000000000000000000?label=Discord&logo=discord&logoColor=white&color=5865F2)](https://discord.gg/4AeURZa2p2)
 # MainMenu
 - All of the core UI changes.